glen3b/GJlib/README.md

 GJLib
 =====

-A GLib-like library for LibGDX support classes
+A [GLib](https://github.com/glen3b/Glib)-like library for LibGDX support classes.